Install DataStax Enterprise 6.8 using the binary tarball

 -

-Verify that a required version of Java is installed:
+Verify that you have installed a supported version of Java:

 java -version